Unique features of progressive web apps

 How composable commerce and PWAs work together to improve web performance

-Composable commerce is a term that is used to describe a new way of building digital commerce experiences.
+Businesses use the term ‘composable commerce’ to depict a novel approach in constructing digital commerce experiences.
 It is based on the idea of assembling individual components – or microservices – to create a complete experience rather than relying on a single, monolithic platform.

 This approach has many benefits, including increased flexibility, faster time-to-market, and improved performance.
 And when combined with progressive web applications (PWAs), composable commerce can further improve web performance by taking advantage of modern web technologies.